PaulShand/cache/README.md

 - **Testing**: Includes various test cases and edge case evaluations, ensuring the robustness of the implementation.
 - **Memory Management**: Verified with Valgrind to ensure no memory leaks.

-## Challenges and Successes

-- **Code Structure**: While the code structure became complex over time due to incremental implementations, it successfully meets the project requirements.
-- **Functionality**: Successfully simulates FIFO, LRU, and Clock cache mechanisms in a controlled environment.

 This project offers valuable insights into cache algorithms and their implementations, serving as a practical exploration of caching strategies in computer systems.